filecoin-project/filecoin-docs/WELCOME.md

     visible: true
 ---

-# Welcome to the Filecoin Documentation
+# Welcome to the Filecoin documentation

 Choose your own path to start exploring Filecoin: